Morgan-Bentley/COS-783-Final-Project/README.md

 #### 1. Credit Card Fraud Detection
 - **Dataset:** The dataset consists of credit card transactions made by European cardholders in September 2007.
 Due to confidentiality issues, features are anonymized.
-- **Methodology:** This is an unsupervised learning problem where we used the Isolation Forest algorithm from the Scikit-Learn library in Python to detect anomalies (fraudulent transactions).
+- **Methodology:** This is an unsupervised learning problem where we utilized the Isolation Forest algorithm from the Scikit-Learn library in Python to detect anomalies (fraudulent transactions).
 - **Dataset Source:** [Credit Card Fraud Dataset](https://www.kaggle.com/code/samkirkiles/credit-card-fraud/data) (Kaggle)

 #### 2. Phishing URLs Detection
 - **Dataset:** The dataset contains URLs that may or may not be classified as phishing sites.
 Features include `having_IP_Address`, `URL_Length`, `HTTPS`, `SSLfinal_State,Domain_registeration_length`, etc.
-- **Methodology:** This is a supervised learning problem where we used the Random Forest Classifier from the Scikit-Learn library in Python to detect phishing URLs.
+- **Methodology:** This is a supervised learning problem where we utilized the Random Forest Classifier from the Scikit-Learn library in Python to detect phishing URLs.
 - **Dataset Source:** [Phishing URLs Dataset](https://archive.ics.uci.edu/dataset/327/phishing+websites)

 ### Implementation Details: